Magnesium during pregnancy

 How can a magnesium deficiency be diagnosed?

-In cases of premature labor, gynecologists sometimes prescribe magnesium alongside rest, either taken orally or administered via infusion.
+In cases of premature labour, gynaecologists sometimes prescribe magnesium alongside rest, either taken orally or administered via infusion.
 The additional magnesium is supposed to help relax the uterus again and avoid a possible premature birth.
-However, whether this actually works remains controversial and has not been clearly proven.3
+However, whether this actually works remains controversial and has not been clearly proven.

 Does magnesium help with preeclampsia?

 To prevent seizures associated with severe preeclampsia, high doses of magnesium sulfate are often administered.
-Unlike the treatment of preterm labor, the benefits of magnesium sulfate in this case are well documented by scientific studies.4
+Unlike the treatment of preterm labour, the benefits of magnesium sulfate in this case are well documented by scientific studies.

 Is too much magnesium harmful during pregnancy?

 Just as too little magnesium can be harmful during pregnancy, so can too much.
-Possible side effects of an overdose include nausea, vomiting, and diarrhea.
+Possible side effects of an overdose include nausea, vomiting and diarrhoea.
 In addition, skin redness and high blood pressure can occasionally occur.
 However, if magnesium intake comes only from food, such side effects are highly unlikely.

 To be on the safe side, a higher dose should only be taken during pregnancy after consulting a doctor.